40794417KaungKhantPaing/DevOpsCourseworkGroup8/README.md

 This will build the Docker image and start the application as defined in the `docker-compose.yml` file.

+6. **After packaging, run the application with:**:

+    ```bash
+    java -cp target/gp8CourseWork.jar com.napier.gp8.App
+    ```
+   After run local App.java will connect the database of Docker-Compose and  Markdown Report Files will be generated in the project root directory.
 ---

 ## Kanban Board